Guang Da Xing No. 28 incident: Incident

 On 9 May 2013, the Taiwanese fishing boat Guang Da Xing No. 28 (廣大興28號 (Guǎngdàxīng Èrshíbā Hào, Kóng-tāi-hing Jī-tsa̍p-peh Hō)) was operating about 164 nautical miles southeast of Cape Eluanbi, Taiwan.
 The vessel was captained by Captain Hung Yu-chih (洪育智); other crew members on board included the captain's father, Hung Shih-cheng (洪石成), the captain's brother-in-law, Hung Jie-shang and an Indonesian national.

-The Filipino Maritime Control Surveillance 3001 (MCS-3001), a 35-meter vessel jointly manned by the Philippine Coast Guard and Bureau of Fisheries and Aquatic Resources personnel, detected two fishing boats at 43 nautical miles east of Balintang Island, an area that is within the overlapped EEZs of both Taiwan and the Philippines.
+The Filipino Maritime Control Surveillance 3001 (MCS-3001), a 35-meter vessel jointly crewed by the Philippine Coast Guard and Bureau of Fisheries and Aquatic Resources personnel, detected two fishing boats at 43 nautical miles east of Balintang Island, an area that is within the overlapped EEZs of both Taiwan and the Philippines.
 Without warning, the Philippine Coast Guard opened fire on the fishing boat during a 50-minute chase that ended around 10:00 am.
 Fifty-nine (59) bullet holes (45 of which were entry holes) were found on the vessel and the slugs were identified as coming from a semi-automatic rifle.
 The vessel suffered significant damage, including engine failure, while the main deck experienced severe and concentrated attack, based on the distribution of the bullet holes.

 Location

-The incident occurred in the overlapping exclusive economic zones between Taiwan and the Philippines.
+The incident occurred in the overlapping exclusive economic zones between the Philippines and Taiwan.
 The site of the incident is 43 nautical miles east of Balintang Island according to the Philippine Bureau of Fisheries and Aquatic Resources and 170 nautical miles south of Taiwan according to Taiwan's Ministry of Foreign Affairs, both well within the 200 nautical mile range prescribed by the United Nations Convention on the Law of the Sea.
 An exception to the 200 nautical mile rule occurs when exclusive economic zones would overlap; that is, state coastal baselines are less than 400 nmi apart as it was in this case.
 When an overlap occurs, it is up to the states to delineate the actual maritime boundary.
 Generally, any point within an overlapping area defaults to the nearest state.